Benefits and Dangers of Beach Running

 - Running barefoot on sand allows the strengthening of your feet and ankles.
 You should start with short runs in order to build strength in your feet before your body adapts if not you could get injured because you don’t have shoe’s support.

-- On some beaches there are a lot of shells and other sharp objects in the sand, so I recommended to wear shoes when running.
+- On some beaches there are a lot of shells and other sharp objects in the sand, so I recommended to wear shoes or sandals when running.
 A light weight trail running shoe is the best choice because of the additional grip.

 Although there are more risks than benefits when running on beach, it still can be a positive activity for every runner.
 In order to reduce injury rates, I recommend that runners should slowly increase their sessions of beach running instead of replacing their regular training activity by beach running.